DanielGall500/text-hammer/README.md

-# Reef
+# REEF
-## CORAL Reconstructability Elimination Framework
+## REconstructability of Expressions Framework